Hydrospheredata/hydro-serving/docs/src/main/paradox/tutorials/monitoring.md

 * __KNN__ — this algorithm uses distance to the nearest neighbors from the training dataset as a way to measure incoming sample outlier score.
+Monitoring model: `cencus_monitoring`

 * __IsolationForest__ — this algorithm is an autoregressive stateful
 model.
 We fit IsolationForest on 5 consequent data samples and then decide whether an incoming sample is an outlier or not.
+Monitoring
+model: `monitor_nyc_taxi`

 `Image`

 * __IsolationForest__ with __EfficientNet__ — this algorithm uses
 IsolationForests trained on the features, extracted from the last layer of the EfficientNet.
+Monitoring model: `efficientnet_b4_loop`

 `Text`

 * __Unknown Words Counter__ — this algorithm simply counts how many
 unknown words are present in observing sample.
+Monitoring model:
+`tokenizer_monitoring`

 * __KMeans__ — this algorithm uses KMeans to score each incoming sample against predefined clusters and decide if the observing sample is an outlier or not.
+Monitoring model: `estimator_monitoring`

+### Concept Drift

+Concept drift detection is used to indicate if your production data is different from your training data.

+`All`

+* __Autoencoder__ — this algorithm trains an autoencoder on the training/production data and shows a reconstruction error of each incoming sample.

 ## Batch Metrics